paradime-io/nfl_data_modeling_challenge/README.md

 That was pretty much it.

+My goal was to get familiar with the data and analyze injuries—especially concussions.
+I’d heard they were a big concern in football, so I wanted to see how common they actually were.
+Were certain positions more at risk?

 ## My Lightdash Dashboards
 [Dashboard 1: Getting to know data](https://app.lightdash.cloud/projects/36657ff5-d0ec-483b-98ad-eb25393cb88c/dashboards/1952d76f-0aad-4234-a6cf-290f5628f897/view)

 [Dashboard 2: NFL Injuries in 2023](https://app.lightdash.cloud/projects/36657ff5-d0ec-483b-98ad-eb25393cb88c/dashboards/4b526e28-a13d-45bb-83f8-14efd23b7e4c/view)

 ## Data Sources